matthiasmindee/matthiasmindee/README.md

 ### Hi there 👋
 [![LinkedIn Profile](https://img.shields.io/badge/linkedin-%230077B5.svg?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/matthias-cremieux-4b1222153/)

-I'm currently working at Mindee as a ML Engineer.
+I'm currently working at Mindee as a Software Engineer in ML.
 I am passionate about Unix, its core components, and I am currently learning Infosec.
 I am also into Haskell at the moment (while trying to go mouseless with vim).

 My stack :